-slocks 27 14 Iyawanata riverland, city Watarwa; Hulana riverland ; lands of Zalara, Salapa, 4 Kalasama and Lalahasa 28 ;;;; riverland,na riverland; city Marusa; lands of Pitasa and Tarhun- 15 tasa, cities of Lalanata, Anata, Saimata an Mt.Lula ( all these conquered ) and land of Hapala he freed (?)
-And ( deportees he took to) the land of Mira 5 names of cities lost) ; then cities of nama, Paliya, Mira-a, 29 Sarawa(fortress); Manahusa, Kuwatina, Pazunai, Mitasa, Wasatasa .Mituwana, 30 Atipali,Kuwaliya, Zunatarwa, Iyalana,Atriwanasa, Urawana, Tarwaliya and Palana- sa. all cities of the land of Mira.
-17 Then Arnwanda, king of the land of Hatti became a god (i.e. he died) The cities Tarhuntasa, Ura, Wasulawa , Lamiya riverland ; lands of Ikuwana, Hurniyia and mountain land of Huwatanuwata knew about the legendary text: the British hittitologist Oliver Robert Gurney, then head of the BIAA; Edmond Sollberger, curator at the British Museum in London; Emanuel Laroche, linguist at the Collège de France in Paris; Pierre Demargne, a classical archaeologist at the Sorbonne in Paris and excavator of the ancient city of Xanthos in Lycia; and, of course, Mellaart himself.
+27 4 Iyawanata riverland, city Watarwa; Hulana riverland; lands of Zalara, Salapa, 14 Kalasama and Lalahasa 28 ;;;; riverland,na riverland; city Marusa; lands of Pitasa and Tarhun- 15 tasa, cities of Lalanata, Anata, Saimata an My.
+Lula (all these conquered and land of Hapala he freed (?)
+And (deportees he took to) the land of Mira 5 names of cities lost) ; then cities of nama, Paliya, Mira-a, 2916 Sarawa(fortress); Manahusa, Kuwatina, Pazunai, Mitasa, Wasabasa .Mituwana, 30 Atipali, Kuwaliya, Zunatarwa, Iyalana, Atriwanasa, Urawana, Tarwaliya and Palanasa. all cities of the land of Mira.
+17 Then Arnwanda, king of the land of Hatti became a god (i.e. he died) The cities Tarhuntasa, Ura, Wasulawa , Lamiya riverland ; lands of Ikuwana, Hurniyia five more people knew about the legendary text: the British hittitologist Oliver Robert Gurney, then head of the BIAA; Edmond Sollberger, curator at the British Museum in London; Emanuel Laroche, linguist at the Collège de France in Paris; Pierre Demargne, a classical archaeologist at the Sorbonne in Paris and excavator of the ancient city of Xanthos in Lycia; and, of course, Mellaart himself.
 In principle, the history of this project and its failed publication was already outlined in a little-known publication by James Mellaart in 1993.
 Mellaart also summarized the contents of the Beyköy Texts in two long letters to Eberhard Zangger during the summer of 1995 (Zangger 2017, 215-227).